Long-time behavior of 3 dimensional Ricci flow -- C: 3-manifold topology and combinatorics of simplicial complexes in 3-manifolds: Preliminaries on -dimensional topology

 \begin{Lemma} Let $M$ be a manifold and $T \subset M$ an embedded $2$-torus that separates $M$ into two connected components whose closures $U, V \subset M$ are diffeomorphic to $\Klein^2 \td\times I$ and $S^1 \times D^2$ each.
 Then $M$ is either not irreducible or it is diffeomorphic to a spherical space form. \end{Lemma} \begin{proof} Consider the double cover $\widehat{U} \to U$ for which $\widehat{U} \approx T^2 \times I$.
 This cover extends to a double cover $\widehat{M} \to M$.
 Let $T' \subset \widehat{M}$ be the torus that projects to the zero section in $\Klein^2 \td\times I$.
 Then as in the last part of the proof of Lemma \ref{Lem:compressingtorus}(c) we can write $\widehat{M} = S_1 \#_{T'} S_2$ where $S_1$ and $S_2$ are solid tori.
 So $\widehat{M}$ is either diffeomorphic to $S^1 \times S^2$ or a lens space.
 In the first case, $M$ is either diffeomorphic to $S^1 \times S^2$ or $\IR P^3 \# \IR P^3$ and in the second case, $M$ is still spherical (see also \cite{Asa}). \end{proof}

 The following Lemma will be important in the proof of \cite[Lemma \ref{Lem:SStori}]{Bamler-LT-main}.

 \begin{Lemma} Let $M$ be compact, orientable, irreducible manifold (possibly with boundary) that is not diffeomorphic to a spherical space form.
-Consider a compact, connected $3$-dimensional submanifold $N \subset M$ whose boundary components are tori and that carries a Seifert fibration which is compatible with these boundary tori.
+Consider a compact, connected $3$-dimensional submanifold $N \subset M$ whose boundary components are tori and that carries a Seifert fibration.
 Assume that each boundary component $T \subset \partial N$ that is compressible in $M$, either bounds a solid torus $\approx S^1 \times D^2$ on the other side or $T$ separates $M$ into two components and is incompressible in the component of $M \setminus T$ that does not contain $N$ (if $T \subset \partial M$, then this component is empty).

 Then there are two cases: In the first case there is one boundary torus $T \subset \partial N$ that bounds a solid torus on the same side as $N$.
 In the second case every boundary component of $N$ either bounds a solid torus on the side opposite to $N$ or it is even incompressible in $M$.
 Moreover, in the second case, the generic Seifert fibers of $N$ are incompressible in $M$. \end{Lemma} \begin{proof} Some of the following arguments can also be found in \cite{Faessler} and \cite{MorganTian}.
 Denote the boundary tori of $N$ by $T_1, \ldots, T_m$.
 Assume that there is a component $T_i$ that bounds a solid torus $S_i$ on the side opposite to $N$ such that the Seifert fibers in $T_i$ are incompressible in $S_i$.
 Then we can extend the Seifert fibration of $N$ to $S_i$.
 So assume in the following that for any $T_i$ that bounds a solid torus $S_i$ on the other side, the Seifert fibers of $T_i$ are nullhomotopic in $S_i$.
-Denote by $B$ the base orbifold of the Seifert fibration on $N$ and call the projection $\pi : N \to B$.
-We remark that since $M$ is orientable, the only singular points of $B$ are cone points.
-Each $T_i$ corresponds to a boundary circle $C_i = \pi(T_i) \subset \partial B$.
+Denote by $O$ the base orbifold of the Seifert fibration on $N$ and call the projection $\pi : N \to O$.
+We remark that since $M$ is orientable, the only singular points of $O$ are cone points.
+Each $T_i$ corresponds to a boundary circle $C_i = \pi(T_i) \subset \partial O$.